 The building blocks of life fall into four broad categories: polynucleotides, proteins, lipids, and glycans.
 Each of these exhibits a useful set of characteristics (with some overlap).
 DNA/RNA base pairing enables data storage, transport, and amplification.
 Strings of amino acids adopt exquisite three dimensional folds, creating pockets for catalysis and shapes that bind one another.
 Lipids self-organize into droplets which are the basis for cellular compartmentalization.
-What about glycans?
-Why is it that all cells studied to date, from archaea to neurons, synthesize complex glycans and use them to decorate their cell surfaces?
+But why is it that all cells studied to date, from archaea to neurons, synthesize complex glycans?

 In humans, glycans are biosynthesized from 9 monomeric carbohydrate units, but are not done so based on sequence templates encoded in the genome.
 Rather, glycans are highly dynamic products of combinatorial enzymatic pathways that react nimbly to cell state and external stimuli.
 In addition, monosaccharide units are linked together in a multitude of branching arrangements, resulting in extraordinary structural heterogeneity, which is elaborated further by post-synthetic modifications.

 Overview of glycan biosynthesis, highlighting one of the best understood types, N-linked protein glycosylation.